PapitaConPure/muXica/README.md

 * Programmatical audio cues and music time functions

 ## To Do
-* Support for GM audio emitters and effects
 * Runtime effect knobs
 * Maybe a Composition abstraction for when a certain music or sound effect is imported as multiple sound assets
 * Audio cue generation, bpm getter, time sig. change tracker, and offset solver standalone tools